Work the Seasons – www.worktheseasons.co.nz/horticulture

 Summerfruit NZ is the organisation that represents the industry and is based in Wellington.
 It does not employ seasonal workers.

 Among the first crops to be picked in New Zealand are summerfruit – apricots, cherries, nectarines, peaches, and plums.

 Nearly 2,000 hectares of summerfruit thrive in the warmth of the country’s most scenic regions – Hawke’s Bay, Marlborough, and Central Otago.
 Their cool winters and hot dry summers produce the sweetest and tastiest fruit.

 Around 230 growers take great care in nurturing their trees to ensure the most delicious summerfruit reach market in top condition.
 Harvest takes place between November and March with December to February the peak harvest time for cherries – which make up 70% of summerfruit exports.

 Every year a small army of workers arrive on orchards to help during the harvest season and take on picking, sorting & grading, packing, machine operation, and forklift driving roles.
 Not all work is outside and while a good standard of fitness is useful, enthusiasm, and reliability are required.

 We have produced some information for people interested in seasonal work on what to expect when working on a summerfruit orchard or packhouse.

-Click here to find out what to expect if you become a seasonal worker on a summerfruit orchard.
+The key is to think about what your priorities are and look for jobs that suit those priorities.
+Click here to find out some more useful information if you become a seasonal worker on a summerfruit orchard.